Hybrid Quantum Neural Networks with Amplitude Encoding: Advancing Recovery Rate Predictions: Early stage results on QPU and Noisy Simulator

 Using the same noisy model described in Table~\ref{tab:noisy_sim}, we tested the full QML model with Amplitude Encoding, as shown in Figure~\ref{fig:ampl}.
 Due to the high computational cost of simulating noise on classical hardware, some limitations apply.
 We were able to train the QML with Amplitude Encoding on the full dataset for one hundred epochs, but only a single train/test split (75\%/25\%) was used at this stage.

-Figure~\ref{fig:noise_amp} indicates that the QML model with Amplitude Encoding also exhibits good noise resilience, showing only minor deviations from the noiseless model.
+Figure~\ref{fig:noise_amp} indicates that the QML model with Amplitude Encoding shows reasonable noise tolerance, with only minor deviations from the noiseless model, while the real-hardware run with Angle Encoding yields qualitatively similar behavior.
+Nevertheless, the limited scale of these experiments prevents any statistically significant assessment of the impact of hardware noise.
+Future work should therefore extend these tests to the full dataset, explore alternative encoding strategies, and conduct full training loops under realistic noise conditions to rigorously evaluate robustness and the potential need for noise-mitigation or error-correction protocols.

+Several approaches exist to mitigate these limitations.
+Approximate or truncated state-preparation techniques can substantially reduce depth by loading only dominant components of the feature vector.
+Variational ansätze may also be compressed by removing redundant entangling layers.
+Standard noise-mitigation techniques (such as measurement-error correction, readout calibration, and zero-noise extrapolation) can further stabilize performance.
+These strategies outline a potential path toward running scaled-down versions of our model on near-term hardware.

+These considerations indicate that while Angle Encoding is currently feasible on real devices, the full Amplitude Encoding architecture remains challenging for deployment on current NISQ hardware without circuit compression or approximation.
+The results shown in this appendix should therefore be viewed as early-stage feasibility tests rather than full demonstrations.
+These clarifications have been added to ensure a realistic and transparent assessment of the model’s implementability on existing quantum devices.

 \end{appendices}